Logo

 Author

-For U.S. users curious about digital assets, PayPal offers a built-in way to interact with cryptocurrency without leaving its ecosystem.
-After completing identity verification, customers can buy, sell, and transfer a limited lineup of coins — Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Bitcoin Cash (BCH), and PayPal’s own dollar-backed stablecoin, PYUSD.
-Access is available via both the web interface and the mobile app, with minimum purchases starting at just $1.
+For U.S. users looking to use digital assets, PayPal provides a built-in way to interact with cryptocurrency while staying inside its services.
+After identity verification, eligible customers can buy, sell, and transfer a limited set of coins through PayPal’s app or web experience.
+The currently supported assets are Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Bitcoin Cash (BCH), and PayPal USD (PYUSD), a stablecoin.
+Purchases can start from $1, and the same core workflow is accessible across desktop and mobile.

 How to Buy Bitcoin Using PayPal Instantly

-To get started, you’ll need an active PayPal account — registration and verification are mandatory before purchasing BTC.
-In the mobile app, navigate to Finances, then select Crypto.
-From the supported asset list, choose Bitcoin, enter the amount you want to buy, and review the order.
+Before you can purchase BTC, you must have an active PayPal account and complete verification.
+In the mobile app, go to Finances, then choose Crypto.
+Select Bitcoin from the supported list, enter the amount you want to buy, and review the order details before submitting it.

-Payment can be sourced from a linked bank account, a debit card, or your PayPal balance.
-After confirming the quote, complete the purchase, and your Bitcoin balance will appear in your account.
-For first-time users, the entire setup and initial transaction typically takes around 15 minutes.
+Funding can come from a linked bank account, a debit card, or your PayPal balance.
+After you confirm the purchase, your Bitcoin appears as a crypto balance in your account.
+For first-time users, setup and the first transaction often take roughly 15 minutes, depending on verification and payment approval.

 Buy Bitcoin With Paypal: Crypto on Paypal Guide